joshbeitler/mirus/src/libs/README.md

 - libk
   - A collection of utility functions that are used by the kernel.
 - jems
   - A form of the really excellent [`jems`](https://github.com/rdpoor/jems) library by rdpoor.
-Modified to work with the Mirus kernel environment.
+Modified to work with the Mirus kernel environment (linking with `libk` and `printf` and matching API structure)